JFusco/vue-shopping-list/README.md

 This repository was created to demonstrate a mobile shopping list application made in Vue, Vuex, Vue Router and some custom Animate.css stuff :) ...
 The plan is to use Web Sockets using "ws" or "socket.io" to get some real time feedback when adding or crossing off items in a grocery list.

+The set up instructions assume you are on macOS.

 ## Requirements
 The following tools are required to get this running.